But Why? (supplemental speculation)

 The idea of relating a book to an album is not new to, atleast the former members of, Pink Floyd.
 Some people draw a connection between Animal Farm, by George Orwell, and Animals.
 More recently, Roger Waters was influenced by the book Amusing Ourselves to Death, by Neil Postman, in making Amused to Death.
-(1992) Both Cybernetics and Society and Amusing Ourselves to Death, can be classed as communication theory books that are critical of society and culture.
+(1992) Both Cybernetics and Society and Amusing Ourselves to Death, can be classed as communication theory books with broad implications for humanity, society, and culture.

 OK, but why would Pink Floyd create a concept influenced by a seemingly obscure book written decades ago?